ANIM 103, 3D Art I, 3 Units

 CINE 317, Cinematic Design, 3 Units

-Prerequisite: CINE 260 and BFA Production Majors only
+Prerequisite: CINE 260 (Film and Television Production BFA students only)

 CINE 319, Directing for the Camera, 3 Units